BlockBuilder57/xenomods/docs/config.md

 # Port the TCP logger will use.
 port = 6969

-# List of title screen overrides, by BDAT id
+# List of title screen overrides, by Bdat id
 # This list contains all chapters, game clears, and NG+ clears
 titleEvents = [10001, 10504, 10505, 10506, 10507, 10508, 10509, 10510, 10511, 10512, 10513, 10605, 10607, 10608, 10609]
 # A bitflag for event debugging defaults.
 The list is in EventDebugUtils.cpp